 So I’m happy with all the numbers on their respective platforms.
 They’re not huge, but they’re good for me and are still ticking upwards nicely.
 So thank you to all my new followers and subscribers, it’s wonderful to have you aboard! 🙂

-As for blog activity itself, I started the month by publishing a couple more posts and videos relating to 2017, to wrap up all the loose ends from that year.
+As for blog activity itself, I started the month by publishing a more posts and videos relating to 2017, to wrap up all the loose ends from that year.
 In particular you can see my Christmas Favourites for last year, if you haven’t looked at that already.
 Then I’ve been back to posting about my adventures out and about, which I’ll get to in a moment.
 The only exception has been another scam email awareness post, this time about a message from PayPal, so I suggest you check that out.

 I was also kindly featured by the RNIB at the end of the month, in a compilation of contributions from their How I See campaign.
 They included extracts from my video in the clip they shared on Youtube, Twitter and Facebook, along with some other wonderful vloggers.
 So I was very happy to be featured in the video, and involved in the campaign in general.